Enriched functional limit theorems for dynamical systems: Enriched functional limit theorems for non-uniformly hyperbolic dynamics

 This sequence $(t_k)_k$ corresponds to the \emph{record times} associated to $M_n$, namely the times where $M_n$ jumps.
 In the presence of clustering, record times may collapse in the limit and it is important to keep track of possible increments on the number of records occurring during the clusters.
 Two possible approaches are to consider the enriched limits in $F'$ of the extremal processes $Z_H$ or simply to project directly from the point processes $N$, as done in \cite{BPS18}.
 Since following the former approach, to be able to handle the possibility of having vanishing jump points in the limit we would need to consider more restrictive subspaces to obtain continuity and then apply the Continuous Mapping Theorem (CMT), we will use the latter approach so that we can benefit from the work already carried in \cite{BPS18} and reduce the length of the exposition.

-We follow \cite[Section 5]{BPS18} closely, although we make some adjustments due to the fact that the spatial component of our point processes lives in $l_\infty$ instead of $l_0$, see Section~\ref{subsubsec:spaces} for the definitions of these sequence spaces as well as $\tilde l_\infty$.
-The main advantage here is that we obtain the convergence of the record times point processes for stationary vector valued sequences with much more general distributions rather than regularly varying sequences (or sequences that could be monotonically transformed into regularly varying ones) as in \cite{BPS18}.
+We follow \cite[Section 5]{BPS18} closely, although we make some adjustments, in particular, due to the fact that we are using a transformed version of processes associated to the asymptotic frequencies given by the normalisation by $u_n^{-1}$.
+The main advantage here is that we obtain the convergence of the record times point processes for stationary vector-valued sequences with much more general distributions rather than regularly varying sequences (or sequences that could be monotonically transformed into regularly varying ones) as in \cite{BPS18}.
+The notation and notions of convergence for point processes used here are detailed in Appendix~\ref{appendix:convergence-point-processes}.